mikespandrio/ChoresAppProject/README.md

 - Spring Boot
 - JSF
 - Hibernate
-... and more to follow
+- ... and more to follow

+Feature list will be added here